06 Apr How to Create a More Eco-friendly Lawn

 How To Create A More Eco-friendly Lawn

-A healthy lawn is essential for everyone and property owners can encourage this by making environmentally conscious decisions on their lawn and landscape care.
+A healthy lawn is essential for everyone and property owners can encourage this by making more environmentally conscious decisions with their lawn and landscape care.

 - Mulch your grass clippings: Instead of bagging the clippings, mulch them.
 Doing so allows the clippings to decompose back into the earth, thus providing nutrients which in turn will eliminate the need to add chemicals.
 It can also help the environment because the production of fertilizers creates pollutants in the atmosphere.
 Also, fertilizers can often end up in natural waters which can pollute lakes and streams, killing any wildlife that exists there.